alex-precosky/dotfiles/README.md

 # usage

-Clone the repository in your homer directory.
+Clone the repository in your home directory.
 Then you can...

 ```
 cd dotfiles